 Homeowners in my district are aware of the critical importance of reforming our property tax system to create more fairness, transparency, and consistency.
 This is something that is long overdue.
 Property taxes should be based on market rate after a property is sold because right now the city is failing to tax the most valuable homes at a rate closer to their market value.

-New York State must have a comprehensive plan to address the needs of millions of New Yorkers who are already, or soon to be, 60 years of age or older because we have a responsibility to provide critical programs and services to those who need them most.
+New York State must have a comprehensive plan to address the needs of millions of New Yorkers who are already, or soon to be, 60 years of age or older.
+As your Assembly Member, I will fight to:

-- Combating elder abuse, which includes financial abuse;
+- Combat elder abuse, which includes financial abuse;

-- Automatically enrolling eligible New Yorkers in the Senior Citizen Rent Increase Exemption “SCRIE” program, which freezes rent for seniors at its current level;
+- Automatically enroll eligible New Yorkers in the Senior Citizen Rent Increase Exemption “SCRIE” program, which freezes rent for seniors;

-- Preserving and developing truly affordable senior housing; and
+- Preserve and develop truly affordable senior housing; and

-- Fighting any Title XX funding cuts, which threaten the closure of senior centers.
+- Fight Title XX funding cuts, which threaten the closure of senior centers.

 Taxes and the Economy